Social Media Can Hurt Your Case

 If you are seriously injured in a car accident, by a defective product, in a fall, by a dog bite, or in a work injury, then you should strongly consider avoiding social media entirely during your case or using the privacy settings.
 If you post anything, you do so at your own risk.
 Unfortunately, Lancaster attorneys Chad Rankin & Bill Gregory have seen insurance companies use some very sneaky ways to manipulate social media.
 Even the most innocent photograph or posting can be twisted into a potential problem for you and your case.

-If you or a family member have been injured in a car crash or workers comp injury, then call the Lancaster attorneys at Rankin & Gregory located on 2173 Embassy Drive in Lancaster, Pa 17603 or in their Leola office located at 342 East Main Street, Leola, Pa 17540 to discuss how to make sure that social media does not hurt the case.
+If you or a family member have been injured in a car crash or workers comp injury, then please call the Lancaster attorneys at Rankin & Gregory located at 2173 Embassy Drive, Lancaster, PA 17603, 357 Locust Street, Suite 100, Columbia, PA 17512, and 342 East Main Street, Leola PA 17540 to discuss how to make sure that social media does not hurt your case.